 Table 2.
-Impacts to the Environmental Baseline from Existing Illegal/Trespass Cultivation Sites and Unpermitted Cultivation Sites
+Characteristics of Existing Illegal/Trespass Cultivation Sites and Unpermitted Cultivation Sites Which Contribute to the Environmental Baseline

 Impact Area Existing Environmental Conditions Air Quality Portable diesel and gasoline generators used on a stationary basis operating for extended periods of time with local air quality impacts and associated high emissions (PM10, PM2.5 and other criteria pollutants).
 Contributions to PM10 from construction, grading, and travel on unpaved roads.
 Objectionable and detectable odors from fuels, fertilizers, and cannabis plants.
 Existing operations may be located near "sensitive receptors.
 Burning of cannabis waste products.
 Biological Resources Varying degrees of habitat modifications through tree removal and clearing of vegetation.
 Inappropriate storage, use, and disposal of pesticides, fertilizers, and related materials with potential adverse effect on sensitive species.
 Illegal or unpermitted water diversions sufficient to affect riparian habitat values and impact sensitive natural communities and species.
 Cultivation impacts on oak woodland and rangelands, endangered and threatened species, riparian and critical habitat, wetlands, and native resident or migratory wildlife corridors.
 Use of security fencing, wildlife traps and various poisons.
 Non-compliance with setback requirements to sensitive areas.
 Lack of protection of riparian buffers, wetlands, and Environmentally Sensitive Habitat Areas (ESHAs).
 Adverse impact from artificial lighting.
 Habitat fragmentation.
 Removal of riparian buffers, wetlands and environmentally sensitive habitats areas.
 Endangerment of wildlife and listed rare species.
 Cultural Resources Trespass on and desecration of sacred lands.
-Diversion of tribal water with associated impacts on fish.
-Geology and Soils Illegal or non-permitted grading of roads, cultivation sites, ponds which may facilitate erosion and slope failure.
+Geology and Soils Diversion of tribal water with associated impacts on fish.
+Illegal or non-permitted grading of roads, cultivation sites, ponds which may facilitate erosion and slope failure.
 Development without consideration of subsurface conditions which may facilitate slope failure or the failure of the road surface or impoundment.
 Over-grading as a result of non-consideration of site topography, soils, geology, and hydrology.
 Lack of erosion control to protect water quality.
 Lack of compliance with slope restrictions.
 Impoundments/damming of streams.
 Impediments to fish passage Improperly graded roads/ delivery of sediment to streams.
-Greenhouse Gas Greenhouse gas emissions associated with power generation to run lights and Emissions exhaust fans.
+Greenhouse Gas Emissions Greenhouse gas emissions associated with power generation to run lights and exhaust fans.
 Greenhouse gas emissions associated with vehicles required to conduct cultivation operations in remote settings.

 Table 2.
-Impacts to the Environmental Baseline from Existing Illegal/Trespass Cultivation Sites and Unpermitted Cultivation Sites
+Characteristics of Existing Illegal/Trespass Cultivation Sites and Unpermitted Cultivation Sites Which Contribute to the Environmental Baseline